 You apply for the position of BookBrowse.com reviewer by filling in the application form.
-But to save you time, before you apply, go to their site and read some of their reviews to make sure you can present an equal standard of writing.
+But to save you time, before applying, go to their site and read some of their reviews to ensure you can present an equal standard of writing.
 You will also have to prove this by submitting a review of at least 300 words.

-Book Browse reviewers receive modest compensation for their work as well as a byline.
+Book Browse reviewers receive modest compensation for their work and a byline.
 Usually, they write about one review per month.
-If you are not a resident of the U.S., you can also apply, but you have to be comfortable with reading ebooks instead of print copies.
+If you are not a resident of the U.S., you can also apply, but you have to be comfortable reading ebooks instead of print copies.

 Want even more opportunities to get paid to read and review books?
 Check out Upwork, the platform where freelancers and those who want to hire a professional for a specific type of work are connected.

 Jobs for book reviews are also on the platform.
-When you set up your profile with a portfolio, including your review samples, you can apply for jobs, and you have a chance to be found by clients.
+When you set up your profile with a portfolio, including your review samples, you can apply for jobs and have a chance to be found by clients.

 2. Get Paid To Read Books Aloud

-Do you like to deeply engage in what you read, add expression and emotion to it?
+Do you like to engage deeply in what you read and add expression and emotion?
 You can get paid to read books aloud for people who don’t have time to do this.

-Busy homemakers, sales agents, teenagers, and avid readers who make use of every opportunity to devour new books.
+Busy homemakers, sales agents, teenagers, and avid readers use every opportunity to devour new books.
 All of them eagerly listen to audiobooks.
-And you can earn on narrating them.
+And you can earn by narrating them.

 The audiobook market is skyrocketing, and only 5% of professionally published books are in audio today.
 You can become an audiobook narrator working from your home.
 Here are some services where you can get paid to read books aloud:

 ACX is a service where audiobook narrators connect with those who want to create an audio version of their work.
-After signing in on ACX, you create a profile where you list your experience.
+After signing in on ACX, you create a profile listing your experience.

 You may upload an unlimited number of samples.
-You can also search for books you want to narrate and take part in auditions.
+You can also search for books you want to narrate and participate in auditions.
 They take only 15 minutes.